-Patients that don't smoke prefer using the oral oily dose form.
-Beforehand we make sure they don't have any allergy or sensitivity to vegetable oil since, in Israel, oral doses are formulated using vegetable oil such as coconut palm or olive oil.
+Patients who don't smoke prefer using the oral oily dose form.
+Beforehand, we make sure they don't have any allergy or sensitivity to vegetable oil since, in Israel, oral doses are formulated using vegetable oil such as coconut palm or olive oil.

-Furthermore, patients with bowel diseases, diseases that cause difficulty in absorption, patients after abdomen surgeries, and patients that are having nausea will struggle using the oily dose forms.
+Furthermore, patients with bowel diseases, diseases that cause difficulty in absorption, patients after abdomen surgeries, and patients who are having nausea will struggle using the oily dose forms.
 Most patients treated with oil at first will report bad taste, nausea, heartburn and sometimes even diarrhoea.

-Because of the slow onset, it will not be able to help with breakthrough pain; therefore, most patients using oils use it for sleeping problems.
+Because of the slow onset, it will not be able to help with breakthrough pain; therefore, most patients use oils for sleeping problems.

-When coming to younger patients, the oil is not prescribed because they prefer the inhalation route, and its long and unexpected effects can interrupt daily functioning.
+When it comes to younger patients, the oil is not prescribed because they prefer the inhalation route and long and unexpected effects can interrupt daily functioning.

 The main risks in cannabis-based medicines treatment are usually the side effects, such as the psychoactive effects.
-We also see a rise in addiction cases, and this is the reason for supervision and guidance at the outset are so important.
+We also see a rise in addiction cases, and this is the reason why supervision and guidance at the outset are so important.